taiga-family/maskito/README.md

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

+## Maintained

+Maskito is a part of [Taiga UI](https://github.com/Tinkoff/taiga-ui) libraries family which is backed and used by a large enterprise.
+This means you can rely on timely support and continuous development.

 ## License

 🆓 Feel free to use our library in your commercial and private applications